List

 Andrew Low House Museum

 The Andrew Low House Museum is a historically significant 1840s home located across the beautiful Lafayette Square from the Cathedral Basilica of St. John the Baptist.
-It is open to the public and showcases a unique collection of furniture, paintings, glass, and other decorative arts.
+It is open to the public and showcases a unique collection of furniture, paintings, glass and other decorative arts.
 The house also features a tranquil garden and courtyard, as well as the original carriage house that served as the first headquarters of the Girl Scouts.
 Come and explore the captivating history of this treasured home in Savannah.

 07